Union of European Democrats

-The Union of European Democrats (Unia Europejskich Demokratów, /pl/; UED) is a liberal-conservative political party in Poland.
-It is led by Elżbieta Bińczycka.
+The Union of European Democrats (Unia Europejskich Demokratów, /pl/; UED) was a liberal-conservative political party in Poland.
+It was led by Elżbieta Bińczycka.

 It was founded as a merger of the Democratic Party – demokraci.pl and "European Democrats" in November 2016.
 It joined the parliamentary group of the Polish People's Party in 2018, and later participated in the upcoming elections under the European Coalition and the Polish Coalition.
-Ideologically, it supports principles of liberal conservatism and social liberalism, and also advocates for a more federal European Union.
+Ideologically, it supported the principles of liberal conservatism and social liberalism, and also advocated for a more federal European Union.

-UED is a legal successor of the Democratic Union and the Freedom Union.
+UED was a legal successor of the Democratic Union and the Freedom Union until its dissolution after merging with Centre Poland to establish the Centre Union.

 History

 Early history and formation

 During the extraordinary congress of the Democratic Party – demokraci.pl, its structures were merged with the "European Democrats" association, gathered around a four-member parliamentary group, and formally changed the name of the party to the "Union of European Democrats".
 Its first president became Elżbieta Bińczycka and Jacek Protasiewicz was elected as the vice-president.
 Former president of Poland Lech Wałęsa and the chairman of the Committee for the Defence of Democracy Mateusz Kijowski spoke at the party's founding conference, and letters were read from former presidents Bronisław Komorowski and Aleksander Kwaśniewski.